josephharrisonbraze/braze-docs/_docs/_hidden/other/dp-technical-assistance.md

 Warning!
 Don't make any changes to this document without approval from the legal department.
 -->

-# Data Protection Technical Assistance
+# Data protection technical assistance

 In recent years there has been a range of new data protection laws that regulate what organizations can do with personal data (__Data Protection Laws__), including the European Union General Data Protection Regulation (__GDPR__), the California Consumer Privacy Act (__CCPA__) along with more established laws like the Health Insurance Portability and Accountability Act (__HIPAA__).
 There are other national, state, and industry-specific Data Protection Laws and regulations that may apply to your business.